MaastrichtU-IDS/dsri-documentation/docs/argo-install.md

 ## Install the client

-[Argo](https://argoproj.github.io/argo/) allows you to describe and run workflows on [Kubernetes](https://kubernetes.io/) clusters.
+[Argo](https://argoproj.github.io/argo/) is a container native workflow engine for [Kubernetes](https://kubernetes.io/) supporting both DAG and step based workflows.

-Download the [Argo client](https://github.com/argoproj/argo/blob/master/demo.md#1-download-argo) to run workflows on the cluster, from your computer.
+Download the [Argo client](https://github.com/argoproj/argo/blob/master/demo.md#1-download-argo) to run workflows on the DSRI cluster, from your computer.

 ### On Ubuntu